Rimba Racer: Synopsis

+Season 1

 Season 1 opens with a 21-year-old street-racing prodigy named Tag who pilots the Ripper, a race car inherited from his father, legendary racer Riq the Ripper who died in a racing accident thirteen years prior.
 He lives in poverty with Miles, a mechanic and his personal guardian.
 Tag and Miles are soon recruited to the RGP by King, head of the organization.
 Tag eagerly joins the race, which consists of Sonny, Meika, Meelo, Tamira, Krom, Wrecks, Cuckoo, Ooaa, and repeat racing champion Axle.
 Tag initially struggles in the races and confronts difficulties of being accepted by the other racers, except for Sonny, Meika, and Meelo whom he quickly befriends.
 Eventually, however, his improving performance on the track makes him a public sensation, and the media dubs him the "Super Rookie."

 Tag and Miles become suspicious when King offers them a personal financial backing in exchange for their loyalty.
 This is vindicated when King instructs Tamira to sideline Tag from a race as reprisal for rejecting the offer.
 Tag and Miles conclude that King is scripting the races with drivers and enlist Sonny, Meika, and Meelo to take him on for his actions.
 Anticipating this, King orchestrates a team race during which the Ripper is totaled, and Sonny is rendered comatose.
 Dejected by the chain of events, Tag resigns from the RGP in protest, causing the public to distrust King.
 Meanwhile, Tamira, who has been feigning alliance with King, attempts to steal incriminating data from his office computer, but she is spotted and flees.
 Pursued by King's henchmen, she goes into hiding with a covert partner and gives Tag her money to repair his car, urging him to rejoin the RGP.
 Elsewhere, Sonny fully recovers from his injuries, and he, Meika, and Meelo assist Tag and Miles in successfully rebuilding the Ripper.
 Tag then returns to the races, much to King's chagrin.

 Tag and his friends continue working together in the final race to prevent Axle from finishing in the lead.
 At the same time, Tamira and Miles sneak into the RPG headquarters building to steal a black box containing evidence of King's wrongdoings.
 On the final approach, Tag manages to stop Axle but crashes out in the process; this allows Tamira and Miles to escape with the black box.
 Axle retains his championship title, while Tag wins a silver medal.
 After the award ceremony, Tag and the others confront King over the black box and reach a pact requiring him to keep out of the races in exchange for withholding the evidence from the public.
 However, King reports this incident to his employers, the Ringmasters, who reprimand him and reveal that Meika has been in league with them all along.
 Later, Tamira brings Tag and Miles to her partner, who turns out to be Riq still alive after all these years.